Burnt bone-free 'halal sugar' heads to Middle East

-ABU DHABI Muslims in the Middle East will soon be able to sweeten their coffee and cakes with halal sugar guaranteed to be free from burnt animal bone powder.
+ABU DHABI, March 6 Muslims in the Middle East will soon be able to sweeten their coffee and cakes with halal sugar guaranteed to be free from burnt animal bone powder.

 Keen to tap a booming market dominated by meat slaughtered in accordance with Islamic rituals, one of India's largest sugar sellers is bagging up halal-branded sweetener made without any powdered cow bones used by some sugar refiners.